Analysis | NCAA tournament bracketology: NET rating offers clues to how committee will sort bubble teams

 That, of course, was the NET.
 The replacement for the RPI and the mildly charming acronym for the blandly named NCAA Evaluation Tool, the NET was designed to be exactly what its moniker suggests.

 And how were teams at the edge of the field evaluated?
-Well, the four teams shipped to Dayton that year all finished at .500 or better against the top two tiers of opponents (Quadrant 1 and Quadrant 2).
-The eight teams that were the top seeds in the NIT were all under .500.
+Well, the four teams shipped to Dayton that year finished at .500 or better against the top two tiers of opponents (Quadrant 1 and Quadrant 2).
+The eight teams that were the top seeds in the NIT were under .500.

 Coincidence?
 Possibly.
 One year doesn’t make a trend, but those are decisions with a certain logic to them.
 Good teams — tournament-worthy teams — are probably going to win at least as much as they lose in their best games.
 Or at least they should.